alexanderhale/home-assistant/README.md

 If you prefer to use DuckDNS or another provider to reserve your hostname, that's no problem - the steps above should work the same.

-#### Reverse Proxy
-One common gotcha: if `http://hass.noip.org:8123` does not load for you when connected to your local WiFi, but does work when connected to mobile data, it's likely because your router does not support NAT Loopback (also known as NAT Hairpinning).
+One common gotcha: if `http://hass.noip.org:8123` does not load for you when connected to your local WiFi, but does work when connected to mobile data, it's likely because your router does not support NAT loopback (also known as NAT Hairpinning).
+See Reverse Proxy below.

-TODO finish this.

 ### SSL Certificate
 When navigating to `http://hass.noip.org` in the previous step, a notice probably appeared on the left side of your address bar, saying something like "Not Secure!", with an open padlock logo.
 This is because an `http` connection is _unencrypted_ - traffic to and from the server is in plain text, and could be ready by anybody intercepting the traffic via a "man in the middle" attack.
 An `https` connection (where the `s` stands for "secure") is a more secure option.
 If you're not too concerned about security, you could skip this step - but it is required in order to integrate Google Assistant with Home Assistant in later steps of this guide.